 Thank you for visiting my website!
-I am a PhD student of Economics at the University of South Florida.
+I am an assistant professor of Economics at Oxford College of Emory University.
 Here you can find information about my research, teaching, and just about anything related to my academic life.

 Although I have a lifelong interest in the history of economic ideas (there are just too many fascinating topics worth learning about), my current research specializes in exploring the role of the public sector in promoting human development through policies that foster economic growth and reduce income inequalities.
 I use several alternative measures for quality of life.
 Broadly speaking, the first set of measures is based on the psychological notion of subjective well-being, and the second set on the philosophical notion of “capabilities.”
 I also try to account for any potential trade-offs between economic growth, freedom, and income inequality.